 Since birth, Shiloh needed constant medical supervision because she was missing a whole series of organs.
-She was born with almost no large intestine, no rectum, no bladder and only one ovary.
+She was born with almost no large intestine, no rectum, no vaginal vault, no bladder and only one ovary.
 While healthy children are born with two kidneys, Shiloh was born with only a tiny portion of a kidney.
 When she was just four months old, that kidney failed.
 Doctors said the baby would die.
 Against all expectations, Shiloh survived and managed to lead a relatively normal life.

 DOCUMENTARY: THE MERMAID GIRL SHILOH PEPIN